kcroker/dpsprep/README.md

     uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep[compress]

+Similarly, for OCR, the `ocr` extra must be used (coincidentally, both pull in the same package - OCRmyPDF).

 Sometimes a particular feature branch need to be tested.
 For installing a fixed revision (i.e. common/branch/tag), the following should work (if `extra-name` is needed, use `dpsprep@rev[extra-name]`):

     uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep@rev